srl-ethz/mobilerack-interface/SoftTrunk/urdf/README.md

 To generate a URDF file from XACRO file, run `./create_urdf.sh`.

-View the model in Rviz with `roslaunch rviz.launch`.
+Preview the robot with `roslaunch rviz.launch` and `roslaunch joints.launch` in two terminals.

+To preview the current robot state, just launch rviz.launch.

 # link & joint naming conventions
 ![](naming_convention.jpeg)